Spectral rigidity of two-dimensional Liouville tori: Background and related results

 for each closed geodesic $\gamma$, where the first variation $\dot{g} = \frac{d}{d \eps} \big|_{\eps = 0} g_\eps$ of the metric is a symmetric $2$-tensor.
 Rigidity then follows from injectivity of the so called \textit{X-ray transform}~\eqref{Xray}.
 A discrete analogue of this was used in \cite{KaDSWe17} with the X-ray transform replaced by the linearized isospectral operator.
 In general, existence of conjugate points complicates the analysis of both the wave trace and the X-ray transform, often jeopardizing its injectivity.
 For example, on the sphere, any odd function is in the kernel of the X-ray transform.
 For integrable systems, there are almost always conjugate points.

-In the papers \cite{KKV} and \cite{KV24}, it was shown that the length spectrum can indeed be obscured by the wave trace if distinct orbits "conspire" against one another to cause cancellations in the sum~\eqref{eq: sum over orbits}.
+In the papers \cite{KKV} and \cite{KV24}, it was shown that the length spectrum can indeed be obscured by the wave trace if distinct orbits conspire against one another to cause cancellations in the sum~\eqref{eq: sum over orbits}.
 We also mention the work of Schüth \cite{Schueth}, who constructed nonisometric two step nilmanifolds with identical Laplace spectra, but one having integrable geodesic flow and the other not.
-They do however have the same length spectrum, not accounting for multiplicity.
+They do, however, have the same length spectrum, when multiplicities are ignored.
 She also produces a continuous family of isospectral but nonisometric two step nilmanifolds in \cite{Schueth2}.
 Despite these {caveats and} limitations, there has been much recent progress on quantum inverse spectral problems.
-Hezari and Zelditch recently improved on the results of Kac by showing that ellipses of small eccentricity are spectrally determined amongst all smooth planar domains (\cite{HeZe19}).
+Hezari and Zelditch recently improved on the results of Kac by showing that ellipses of small eccentricity are spectrally determined among all smooth planar domains (\cite{HeZe19}).
 Additionally, there are nonexplicit examples discovered by Marvizi-Melrose (\cite{MM}) and Watanabe (\cite{Watanabe1}, \cite{Watanabe2}).
 Zelditch has also shown that generic $\Z_2$ symmetric analytic domains are spectrally determined within that class (\cite{Zel09}).
 This was later extended to generic centrally symmetric analytic domains (\cite{HezariZelditchCentrallySymmetric}).

 The interior problem was complemented by the inverse resonance problem for obstacle scattering in \cite{Zel0res}.
 In \cite{MelroseIsospectralCompactness, POS1, POS2}, $C^\infty$-compactness of Laplace isospectral sets was shown, while spectral rigidity was shown in \cite{HeZe12}, \cite{Zelditch5}, \cite{Vig21}, \cite{PopTop12}, \cite{PopovTopalovKAM}, and \cite{HezariZelditchEigenfunctionAsymptotics}.
 In the boundaryless case, Zelditch also showed that analytic metrics of revolution on $S^2$ are generically spectrally determined (\cite{Zelditch2}), which improved on prior results assuming mirror symmetry (see \cite{BruningHeintze}).
 There are several other inverse spectral results which instead consider the \textit{joint} spectrum of $-\Delta$ and the generator of rotational symmetry (\cite{BerardSOR}, \cite{Gurarie}, \cite{KacReflection}).